aamaanaa/strinova-linux/README.md

 ### Additional info
 - **Reddit discussion:** https://www.reddit.com/r/linux_gaming/comments/1l31uvj/psa_strinova_works/
 - **Steam issue tracker:** https://github.com/ValveSoftware/Proton/issues/8262

+## Donate
+If you like the repo and vallue our work, please donate some of your bitcoin's so i can buy coffee and kebab:
+- `bc1q4ruc4kyrrgls9q9q83xc7v7wlzr92wdxz0h7lg`

+Thanks a lot!

 ### Disclaimer
 This project is provided "as is" without any warranties, express or implied.
 It is a community-maintained guide and is not affiliated with or endorsed by the developers of Strinova.